India-China standoff: Positives emerge, but we are still several weeks away from a resolution

 An official said that there was no major headway made during the meetings that were held on Tuesday and Wednesday.
 However, Thursday's meeting was a fruitful one.
 The deadlock was broken as several issues were agreed upon.
 There are more issues and these would be taken up in the meetings to come.

 Meanwhile, the Army in a statement said that no soldier involved in the violent face-off was missing in action.
-The clarification came in the wake of reports stating taht 10 soldiers were missing and had been in Chinese custody.
+The clarification came in the wake of reports stating that 10 soldiers were missing and had been in Chinese custody.

 On Wednesday, the two sides discussed ways to implement the disengagement of troops from the region as agreed to during a high-level military dialogue on June 6.